waiting-for-dev/string-direction/README.md

 In the above example, classes `StringDirection::FooStrategy` and `StringDirection::BarStrategy` have to be in the load path.

-Two strategies are natively integrated: `marks` and `characters`.
-They are used, in that order, as default strategies if no arguments are given to the detector.
+Three strategies are natively integrated: `marks`, `characters` & `dominant`. `marks` && `characters` are used as default strategies if no arguments are given to the detector.

 ### marks